The Canadian Centre for Occupational health views work/life balance from two fronts.

 - You have all the time in the world yet you accomplish nothing.
 Schedules conflict and you end up underachieving despite your potential.

 - When you feel overstretched, overworked and overwhelmed by multiple roles that are too demanding.

 When you face any of the above two scenarios, then it is said to be a work/life balance issue.
 It is interesting that scholars use work/life and not work-life or the balance between work and life.

-It has become rather difficult to distinguish between life of individuals and their work.
+It has become rather difficult to distinguish between the life of individuals and their work.

-Mobile phones drive us apart physically but brings us together virtually
+Mobile phones drive us apart physically but bring us together virtually

 There is a thin line between your job and your life.
-Its there paramount that you make your job as your life since sometimes its the one that matters how you live.
+It is therefore paramount that you make your job as your life since sometimes its the one that matters how you live.